Measures of complexity and entanglement in fermionic many-body systems: Complexity of the many-body wave-function in the case of a non-equilibrium process

 Since nuclear systems are to a large extent saturating systems, while the linear momentum ${\bm p}=-i\hbar{\bm \nabla}$ is not conserved, its absolute value is rather well defined and the single-particle wave functions can be well approximated in the semiclassical limit, the single-particle energies can be evaluated by quantization of classical orbits, and the shell structure of both spherical and deformed systems is reproduced with impressive accuracy~\cite{Brack:1997}.

-As we have proceeded in all our past TDSLDA simulation of nuclear fission~\cite{Bulgac:2016,Bulgac:2019c,Bulgac:2020,Bulgac:2021,Bulgac:2022b}, the initial state was determined using the HFBTHO code~\cite{Navarro:2017, Marevic:2022} which uses a small single-particle set of wave-functions of size $\approx 1,000$, which is quite sufficient for the estimate of the total energy of a nucleus.
+As we have proceeded in all our past TDSLDA simulations of nuclear fission~\cite{Bulgac:2016,Bulgac:2019c,Bulgac:2020,Bulgac:2021,Bulgac:2022b}, the initial state was determined using the HFBTHO code~\cite{Navarro:2017, Marevic:2022} which uses a small single-particle set of wave functions of size, which is quite sufficient to estimate the total energy of a nucleus.
 Since the TDSLDA simulations are performed on a 3D spatial lattice $N_xN_yN_z= 30^2\times60$, with a lattice constant $l=1$ fm, the size of the HFB matrix is much larger $4\times30^2\times60= 216,000$ for neutrons and protons respectively.

-In Fig.~\ref{fig:occup_fission1} we show the canonical occupation numbers, upto the UV-knee only, obtained using the HFBTHO self-consistent densities and a set of self-consistent solutions on the 3D spatial lattice at $t=0$.
-If one is interested in the total particle number the sum $N=\sum_k n_k$ converges with an accuracy 0.01 particles if summed up to $n_k\approx 10^{-5}$, thus at most a few thousands canonical states (both spin-up and down) in the case of the self-consistent solution on the 3D spatial lattice, a number almost an order of magnitude smaller than the size of the basis set $2\times30^2\times60=108,000$ (the factor 2 is for the spin).
+In Fig.~\ref{fig:occup_fission1} we show the canonical occupation numbers, up to the UV-knee only, obtained using the HFBTHO self-consistent densities and a set of self-consistent solutions on the 3D spatial lattice at $t=0$.
+If one is interested in the total particle number the sum $N=\sum_k n_k$ converges with an accuracy 0.01 particles if summed up to $n_k\approx 10^{-5}$, see below the discussion of Fig.~\ref{fig:occup_fission4}, thus at most a few thousands canonical states (both spin-up and down) in the case of the self-consistent solution on the 3D spatial lattice, a number almost an order of magnitude smaller than the size of the basis set $2\times30^2\times60=108,000$ (the factor 2 is for the spin).

 Within SLDA, or any treatment of pairing correlations with a local pairing field $\Delta(\xi)$, the theory requires regularization and renormalization~\cite{Bulgac:2002,Bulgac:2002a}.
 We have checked that indeed